 Traditional sushi is oftentimes served with raw fish, but this vegan version is simply nori, rice, and veggies.
 If you find yourself doubting whether sushi without fish is good, let me tell you, this vegan sushi is amazing!

-- Nori — Think of Nori, dried seaweed sheets, like tortillas that are used to roll up burritos.
-It’s a similar concept.
-Nori can be found in the Asian or International aisle of most grocery stores.
+- Nori — Think of Nori, dried seaweed sheets, like tortillas used to roll burritos.
+You can buy Nori in the International aisle of most grocery stores.

-- Rice — I recommend using Japanese sushi rice for sushi because it creates a nice, sticky rice.
-That’s what you want for sushi.
+- Rice — I recommend using Japanese sushi rice for sushi because it creates nice, sticky rice.
+Make your sushi healthier by using sticky brown rice.

-- Vinegar — rice vinegar is added to the rice to create a slight sour taste as is mentioned above.
-This is a characteristic flavor of sushi, but once combined with all the other ingredients it works.
+- Vinegar — We’ll add vinegar to the rice to create a slightly sour taste.
+Once combined with all the other ingredients it works.

-- Salt — just a little bit of salt is added to the rice for flavor.
+- Salt — A bit of salt is added to the rice for flavor.